ztyyLV/web-twain-docs/indepth/features/output.md

 ## Other Questions

-### How to reduce the size of a resulting file
+### Q: How to reduce the size of a resulting file

-There are a few things that you can try to reduce the size of a resulting file
+**A**: There are a few things that you can try to reduce the size of a resulting file

 * Scan in grayscale or black & white instead of RGB;
 * Convert the images to grayscale or black & white before the output, read more [here](#how-to-convert);